edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-02-27-ethics-training-for-employees.md

 However, if your goal is for employees to represent your company with respect and consideration, functioning as a team where everyone is appreciated, supported, and heard, you need to take this type of training seriously.
 Give it the time, space, and resources it needs to be done well.

-## Get started developing an ethics training program
+## Start developing your ethics training program

 With everything there is to consider, ethics training for employees can feel difficult to handle and complicated to roll-out.
 At EdgePoint Learning, we have all the tools you need to get started.
-From mobile-first microlearning resources to more custom eLearning courses, we're here to help.
+From mobile-first microlearning resources to fully custom eLearning courses, we're here to help.

 <strong>Whether you need a nudge in the right direction or a complete overhaul of your current ethics training, [get in touch today](/contact/)!</strong>